ZivaVatra/flac2all/README.md

 ```
 mnemosyne:~$ flac2all vorbis -m --vorbis-options="quality=9"  -o /storage/muzika/Lossy/FromFlac/ /storage/muzika/Lossless/
-Waiting 15 seconds for worker(s) to connect.
+Waiting for worker(s) to connect.
 We need at least one worker to continue
 ```

+At this point, the master will sit and wait for at least one worker to join.
+As soon as a worker joins it will start issuing tasks.
+Any workers that join afterwards will automatically get tasks.

-At this point, you launch the worker program on every node you want to use, with the syntax "flac2all_worker $master_hostname":
+You launch the worker program on every node you want to use, with the syntax "flac2all_worker $master_hostname":
 ```
 mnemosyne:~$ flac2all_worker mnemosyne
 Spawned worker process